See your doctor about acne

 Laser treatment with a ‘pulsed-dye’ laser (N-Lite) is being used by some dermatologists, although it is expensive and not provided by the National Health Service in the UK.

 Photodynamic therapy (PDT).
-There are a number of studies examining this novel treatment, which uses a cream or gel to make the skin more sensitive to red and/or blue light, which destroy the bacteria that cause acne.
+There are several studies (e.g. Boen et al., 2017) examining this novel treatment, which uses a cream or gel to make the skin more sensitive to red and/or blue light, which destroy the bacteria that cause acne.
 PDT also targets the sebaceous (grease) glands.
 It can provide some initial improvement, but most studies of this treatment only examined the patients for 3 months, so we do not know whether it is effective in the long term.
 More research is also needed to compare PDT with other treatments.

 First published on: embarrassingproblems.com